-- That the nursing home was in a legal contract to provide care
+- The nursing home was in a legal contract to provide care

 - That the nursing home failed to uphold that duty of care

-- That the facts stated in the lawsuit resulted from a lack of care
+- Facts stated in the lawsuit resulted from a lack of care

 What To Expect When Filing A Bed Sore Lawsuit